andreivasiliu/unit-rs/README.md

 # unit-rs

-`unit-rs` is a safe wrapper around the C `libunit` library from [Nginx Unit], which allows creating Unit applications in Rust.
+`unit-rs` is a safe wrapper around the `libunit` C library from [Nginx Unit] which allows creating Unit applications in Rust.

 [Nginx Unit]: https://unit.nginx.org/